 Toucan Eco Active Plus: 800mm x 300mm x 800mm.

-In the case of Toucan Eco III, it takes five minutes to make 80 to 100 PPM of solution.
+In the case of Toucan Eco Worktop, it takes five minutes to make 100 PPM of solution.
 Fill the jug with tap water up to the mark, add 2gs of table salt using the spoon provided and stir until dissolved.
 Press the button light to activate, which takes five minutes and when ready the unit switches itself off.
 The solution is ready to use.

 For Toucan Eco Active, it’s 15 minutes to make 10 litres, with a 100 PPM concentration.
 Use the mains supply to fill the 10-litre tank and add one pump of the brine solution – this makes the correct amount of salt to water concentration.
 Press the activation touch button once to start, which takes 15 minutes.
 Press the activation touch twice to make twice the concentration strength.